apify/apify-docs/sources/platform/storage/request_queue.md

 ### Distributivity {#distributivity}

-Our design facilitates the simultaneous processing of requests by multiple clients (for example,  Actor runs) or server instances, perfectly suiting large-scale web crawling projects.
+Request queue includes a locking mechanism to avoid concurrent processing of one request by multiple clients (for example Actor runs).
+You can lock a request so that no other clients receive it when they fetch the queue head, with an expiration period on the lock so that requests which fail processing are eventually unlocked and retried.

-Distributivity ensures your scraping tasks can expand horizontally.
-The request queue includes locking mechanisms to avoid concurrent processing of the same request, a feature seamlessly integrated into Crawlee, requiring minimal extra setup.
-The lock mechanism ensures that only one client can process a request at a time.
-The base scenario is that the lock is created for the same amount of time as the timeout for processing requests in the crawler (requestHandlerTimeoutSecs), and if the request timeouts, the lock is prolonged or expired.
-For more details, refer to the Crawlee documentation.
+This feature is seamlessly integrated into Crawlee, requiring minimal extra setup.
+By default, requests are locked for the same duration as the timeout for processing requests in the crawler (`requestHandlerTimeoutSecs`) (TODO link).
+If the Actor processing the request fails, the lock expires, and the request is processed again eventually.
+For more details, refer to the Crawlee documentation (TODO link).

 In the following example, we demonstrate how we can use locking mechanisms to avoid concurrent processing of the same request.